nixworks/public/news/2011/09/13/index.md

 ##### Pagami Creek wildfire
 ### [The Pagami Creek wildfire in the Boundary Waters Canoe Area Wilderness of the U.S. state of Minnesota spreads to over 100,000 acres, with smoke drifting across the Midwest. ](/news/2011/09/13/the-pagami-creek-wildfire-in-the-boundary-waters-canoe-area-wilderness-of-the-u-s-state-of-minnesota-spreads-to-over-100-000-acres-with-sm.md)
-_Context: Boundary Waters Canoe Area Wilderness, Pagami Creek wildfire, Midwest, Minnesota_
+_Context: Boundary Waters Canoe Area Wilderness, Midwest, Minnesota, Pagami Creek wildfire_

 ##### Pakistan
 ### [Pakistani Taliban gunmen opened fire on a Peshawar school bus that kills 15 people. ](/news/2011/09/13/pakistani-taliban-gunmen-opened-fire-on-a-peshawar-school-bus-that-kills-15-people.md)
-_Context: Pakistan, Taliban, Peshawar_
+_Context: Peshawar, Taliban, Pakistan_

 ##### Outbreak of dengue fever
 ### [Over 5,000 people have reportedly been infected by an outbreak of dengue fever in Pakistan. ](/news/2011/09/13/over-5-000-people-have-reportedly-been-infected-by-an-outbreak-of-dengue-fever-in-pakistan.md)
-_Context: Pakistan, outbreak of dengue fever_
+_Context: outbreak of dengue fever, Pakistan_

 ##### New York's 9th congressional district
 ### [Voters in New York's 9th congressional district go to the polls for a special election to replace former member of the United States House of Representatives Anthony Weiner with Republican Bob Turner winning a tight race with Democrat David Weprin ](/news/2011/09/13/voters-in-new-york-s-9th-congressional-district-go-to-the-polls-for-a-special-election-to-replace-former-member-of-the-united-states-house-o.md)